 The above listed past, present, and future actions are expected to result in cumulative impacts on the human environment.
-The Comprehensive ACL Amendment (SAFMC 2011c) removed

-13 snapper grouper species from the Snapper Grouper FMP.
-Amendment 35 would remove four more species, bringing the total removed over the past four years to 17.
-Removal of species from a FMP also removes them from essential fish habitat (EFH) consultation consideration.
+The Comprehensive ACL Amendment (SAFMC 2011c) removed 13 snapper grouper species from the Snapper Grouper FMP.
+Amendment 27 to the Snapper Grouper FMP removed blue runner from the Snapper Grouper FMP.
+Amendment 35 would remove four more species, bringing the total number of species removed from the Snapper Grouper FMP over the past four years to 18.
+Removal of species from a fishery management plan also removes them from Magnuson-Stevens Act essential fish habitat (EFH) consultation consideration.
 Reducing the number of federally-managed species utilizing a habitat type (or parcel) identified and described as EFH may reduce the strength of the EFH consultation for that EFH.
-Therefore, the action to remove four snapper grouper species from the Snapper Grouper FMP combined with the previous action to remove 13 snapper grouper species from the Snapper Grouper FMP may result in an adverse cumulative impacts on EFH.
+Therefore, the action to remove four snapper grouper species from the Snapper Grouper FMP combined with the previous actions to remove 14 snapper grouper species from the Snapper Grouper FMP could result in an adverse cumulative impacts on EFH.
 However, as noted above, it is not possible to quantify the direct impact of Preferred Alternatives 2-5 on future EFH consultations.
-If black snapper, dog snapper, mahogany snapper, and schoolmaster were removed from the Snapper Grouper FMP, there would still be 56 non-ecosystem component snapper grouper species left in the Snapper Grouper FMP.
+If black snapper, dog snapper, mahogany snapper, and schoolmaster were removed from the Snapper Grouper FMP, there would still be 56 non-ecosystem component and 5 ecosystem component snapper grouper species left in the Snapper Grouper FMP.
 Those species and their designated EFH may continue to be used in the EFH consultation process.
-Therefore, the impacts of the action in Amendment 35 to remove four species from the Snapper Grouper FMP, in combination with the intended effects of the other action in this amendment to clarify the regulations for golden tilefish, and other actions affecting the resource and human environment, are not expected to result in significant adverse biological, social, or economic impacts.
+Therefore, the impacts of the action in Amendment 35 to remove four species from the Snapper Grouper FMP, in combination with the Council's intended effects of the other action in this amendment to clarify the regulations for golden tilefish, and other actions affecting the resource and human environment, are not expected to result in significant adverse biological, social, or economic impacts.

 The action to modify regulations governing the use of golden tilefish longline endorsements is also not expected to result in significant effects on the human environment when combined with past, present, and future actions discussed previously.
 Clarifying golden tilefish longline endorsement regulations would remove the potential for fishery participants to harvest golden tilefish under the longline quota and the hook-and-line quota within the same fishing year, consistent with the South Atlantic Council's intent when the longline endorsement was created.
-Anecdotal information indicates few fishery participants have engaged in activities that allowed them to fish under both quotas; however, clarifying the regulations would prevent future fishing under both quotas within the same fishing year.
+Anecdotal information indicates a few fishery participants have engaged in activities that allowed them to fish under both quotas; however, clarifying the regulations would prevent future fishing under both quotas within the same fishing year.
 The action is largely administrative with some minor non-significant socioeconomic impacts that are not likely to result in significant cumulative impacts when combined with past, present, and future actions.